Rotorua: the Waimangu Volcanic Valley and fantastic adventures in NZ

 Whanganui, a city on New Zealand’s North Island, is beautiful.
 It is known for its culture and the Whanganui River.
 In addition, we enjoyed walking along the river, canoeing, and discovering the lovely town.
 If you enjoy golf, play on one of the interesting nearby courses.

-The Whanganui River in New Zealand is important for the Maori people.
+The Whanganui River in New Zealand holds deep spiritual significance for the Māori people.
 It was given its own legal identity and the same rights, obligations, and liabilities as a person.
-This was a world first; later, the Ganges River was given similar rights.
+This groundbreaking recognition later inspired similar rights for the Ganges River in India.

 The Whanganui River and its unique fauna.